🔗

 Bat Dick BAT DICK!!!Or: Two Guys Running from a Bat Monster A foul-mouthed horror comedy where two guys face off with a terrifying male bat monster.
 Salt Dixon delivers wild dialogue and dark humour.
 Read more now.
 Continue Reading

 Interview with Colin Upton Colin Upton on Art, Anarchy, and the State of Comics Colin Upton is a cartoonist known for his unique style and offbeat sense of humor.
-Born in Vancouver, BC in 1959, Upton began his career in the 1980s, creating a series of self-published comics that quickly gained a following.
-His work often explores unconventional themes and features a cast of eccentric characters, from punk rockers… Continue Reading
+Born in Vancouver, BC, Upton began his career in the 1980s, creating a series of self-published comics that quickly gained a following.
+His work often explores unconventional themes and features a cast of eccentric characters, from punk rockers to aliens… Continue Reading

 Curse of the Black Buddha by Chauncey Haworth Curse of the Black Buddha by Chauncey Haworth In a frozen war-torn forest, four soldiers venture deep behind enemy lines on a mission wrapped in mystery.
 Their goal: retrieve a strange relic from an ancient temple.
 But something is waiting in the shadows.
 Something that doesn’t belong in this world.
 Continue Reading